GewelsJI/DGNet/README.md

     </em>
 </p>

-- **Novel supervision.** We propose to excavate the texture information via learning the objectlevel gradient rather than using boundary-aware or uncertainty-aware modelling.
+- **Novel supervision.** We propose to excavate the texture information via learning the object level gradient rather than using boundary-supervised or uncertainty-aware modeling.

-- **Simple but efficient.** We decouple all the heavy designs as much as we can, yeilding a simple but efficient framework.
+- **Simple but efficient.** We decouple all the heavy designs as much as we can, yielding a simple but efficient framework.
 We hope this framework could be served as a baseline learning paradigm for the COD field.

-- **Best trade-off.** We achieve new SOTA with the best performance-efficiency trade-off on existing cutting-edge COD benchmarks.
+- **Best trade-off.** Our vision is to achieve new SOTA with the best performance-efficiency trade-off on existing cutting-edge COD benchmarks.

 ## 2. :fire: NEWS :fire:

-- [2022/05/25] Releasing the project and whole benmarking results.
+- [2022/05/25] Releasing the project and whole benchmarking results.
 - [2022/05/23] Creating repository.